docsifyjs/docsify/docs/configuration.md

 - Type: `String`
 - Default: `#app`

 The DOM element to be mounted on initialization.
-It can be a CSS selector string or an actual HTML element.
+It can be a CSS selector string or an actual [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement).

 ```js
 window.$docsify = {